stephenB75/Bytewise-Nutritionist/replit.md

 ByteWise Nutritionist is a comprehensive Progressive Web App (PWA) for nutrition tracking and meal planning.
 Built with modern web technologies, it integrates with the USDA food database to provide accurate nutritional information and offers features including meal logging, calorie tracking, progress analytics, and achievement systems.
 The application is designed for both web and mobile deployment with full PWA capabilities and cross-platform compatibility.

-**Current Status**: BETA v1.3.3 (August 14, 2025) - **PRODUCTION READY** - Complete metrics synchronization achieved across all components.
-Daily view components now use corrected date logic ensuring perfect alignment between Daily Calories card, Logged Today section, and weekly summary.
-All timezone and meal placement issues completely resolved with automatic date correction system.
-Enhanced timestamp parsing ensures consistent meal display across all app components.
-EMPANADA and all meals appear on correct calendar days with synchronized metrics.
+**Current Status**: BETA v1.3.4 (August 14, 2025) - **PRODUCTION READY** - Complete PDF export functionality implemented and verified.
+PDF generation creates comprehensive 179KB nutrition reports with modal viewer, multiple download methods, and clipboard integration.
+All buttons verified functional with comprehensive logging.
+Complete metrics synchronization achieved across all components.
+Daily view components use corrected date logic ensuring perfect alignment between Daily Calories card, Logged Today section, and weekly summary.
+All timezone and meal placement issues resolved with automatic date correction system.

 ## User Preferences